xga-cga/RememberOS/readme.md

 store retrieve video files.

 -CONTROLS-
---  ARROWS, ENTER (on numpad)
+ARROWS, ENTER (on numpad)
---  Press a letter for an application
---  to go back reboot, or turn computer on/off
+Press a letter for an application (button user interface) to go back reboot, or turn computer on/off